Outdoor Trampoline Exercise Routine

-Trampoline exercises are dependant upon the size of your trampoline.
+Outdoor Trampoline exercises are dependant on the size of your trampoline.
 Large outdoor trampolines are best enjoyed outdoors in the fresh air, with 10 minutes of vigorous jumping, providing benefits to physical and mental health.
 At the same time, why not turn on some music and jump, twist and dance.

 Depending on your cardiovascular condition, don't push yourself too far, too early.
 Start off with short exercise routines, possibly 5-7 minutes on your trampoline and gradually build your stamina and endurance.